mobie/mobie.github.io/tutorials/explore_a_project.md

 you can open a project:

 1. In the Fiji search bar, type: "mobie"<br> <img width="460" alt="image" src="./tutorial_images/mobie_command.png"> <br>
-...select 'Open MoBIE Project..' and click [ Run ]
+...select 'Open published MoBIE Project..' and click [ Run ]

 2. Enter the location of the project (a github repository).
 We will use the published 'Platybrowser' project as an example (location: https://github.com/mobie/platybrowser-project)